Climate Change

 New Zones Show Who is Most At Risk This Hurricane Season

-NC is predicted to have an above average hurricane season this year, meaning an increase of evacuation orders is on the horizon.
+North Carolina is predicted to have an above average hurricane season this year, meaning an increase of evacuation orders is on the horizon.
 In this episode, Katie Webster, Assistant Director of Planning for NC Emergency Management, talks about the state’s new “Know Your Zone” program that hopes to streamline these evacuation orders.
-To find out your…
+To find out…

 Read More